outsidedav/swift/backend/kitura.md

 2. Set the Xcode target for the project.
   To run the Kitura server, you must edit the scheme by clicking the **project_name-Package** section on the toolbar and selecting the **project_name** target from the menu.
 Check that the target device is set to **My Mac**.

-3. Run the Kitura server locally
+3. Run the Kitura server locally.
-  Click on the **Run** button or use the `⌘+R` key shortcut to start the Kitura server.
+  Click **Run** or use the `⌘+R` key shortcut to start the Kitura server.
 Once the server is started, you can check that the following standard Kitura URLs are running:
   * Kitura Monitoring: [http://localhost:8080/swiftmetrics-dash/]()
   * Kitura Health check: [http://localhost:8080/health]()

 ## Step 5.
 Adding REST APIs
+{: #add_restapi}

-A skeleton Kitura server is created, but it does not provide any REST APIs that can be used by an iOS application.
+A skeleton Kitura server is created, but it doesn't provide any REST APIs that can be used by an iOS application.
 Add REST APIs in Kitura with minimal coding.
-The following steps show how to add a REST API for `GET` request on `/meals`, which is designed to return the `Meal` objects that are stored by the Kitura server.
+Use the following steps to add a REST API for `GET` requests on `/meals`, which is designed to return the `Meal` objects that are stored by the Kitura server.

 1. Add a `Meal` struct to the `Sources/Application/Application.swift` file:
-  Before the declaration of the App class, add the following to create a Meal struct that conforms to the Codable protocol:
+  Before the declaration of the `App` class, add the following to create a Meal struct that conforms to the Codable protocol:
   ```swift
 	struct Meal: Codable {
 	    var name: String